-Don't ask about sick pay, staff discounts and holiday entitlement.
+Don't ask about sick pay, staff discounts, and holiday entitlement.
 Well, maybe holiday entitlement at the very end of the interview if your interviewer hasn't mentioned it.
-I always end an interview with the standard information like staff holiday, sick pay and so on.
+I always end an interview with standard information like staff holidays, sick pay, and so on.
 Don't ask for the women from human resources direct extension number.

 You are selling yourself but you are also interviewing the company.
-Are they really one you'd like to work for?
-Ask them how many staff they employ, who their competition are, if they do any extra staff activities.
+Are they really someone you'd like to work for?
+Ask them how many staff they employ, who their competitors are, and if they do any extra staff activities.

 We want to see the real person behind the suit but we expect a bit of flowering up.
 In fact, we like it.
 It shows us that you mean business and you really want to work for us.